redcurry/git_tutorial/tutorial.md

 Test it, and commit it:

-    git commit -am "Changed the data file name."
+    git commit -am "Change the data file name"

 Now let's merge the changes we made in our new_change branch into our master
 branch:

     git merge new_change

-And it fails.
+It fails.
 Git can't easily merge the changes because we changed some of the same lines differently.
 We must resolve the conflict manually, but git helps us by telling us where the conflicts are in each file.
 Just open the file mean.py; the stuff in between `<<<<<<<< HEAD` and `==========` is in the master